zeph-yr/BeHereNow/README.md

 ## How To Use
 - Unzip and place entire contents into your BS directory
-- To use your own image, place any PNG file in `UserData/BeHereNow` and name it `image.png`
-- For best results, choose an image with an aspect ratio between 1.10:1 and 1.33:1 (see included template)
+- To use your own image, place any PNG file in `UserData/BeHereNow` and name it `image.png`.
+For best results, choose an image with an aspect ratio between 1.10:1 and 1.33:1 (see included template)
 - Save multiple images in the directory and rename to swap (must close game before swapping)
 - To use the blank dark screen, use the included template `image.png` or another transparent image and toggle on `Hide Ranks`
+- There must be an `image.png`.
+Not having it will break the mod.
 - Requires BS_Utils, BSML

 ## Origin Of The Name